Solid Lubricant Additives

 What Is Hexagonal Boron Nitride (hBN)?

-Hexagonal Boron Nitride (hBN, CAS 10043-11-5) is a white crystalline solid often called "white graphite" for its structural similarity to graphite: alternating boron and nitrogen atoms form hexagonal layers that slide against each other under shear.
-Unlike graphite, hBN is electrically insulating, chemically inert, and white in color — properties that open application areas where MoS₂ and WS₂ are unsuitable.
+Hexagonal Boron Nitride (hBN, CAS 10043-11-5) is a white crystalline solid often called “white graphite” because of its structural similarity to graphite.
+Alternating boron and nitrogen atoms form hexagonal layers that can slide against each other under shear.

 hBN Performance Characteristics